| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 total, cutime and cstime, external process is spawned

-procedure See Info file `bigloo', node `Process support'.
+using bigloo run-process procedure See Info file `bigloo', node `Process support'.
 After the spawned process is finished, the statistics is

 printed to standard error port in form similar that of Unix time